loresoft/KickStart/README.md

     }
 }
 ```
+To install DependencyInjection extension, run the following command in the Package Manager Console

+    PM> Install-Package KickStart.DependencyInjection

 ### SimpleInjector

 The SimpleInjector extension allows registration of types to be resolved by running all instances of `ISimpleInjectorRegistration`.
 The extension also creates a default container and sets it to the `Kick.Container` singleton for access later.